7 Best Remote Vacation Home Monitoring Systems

 Two contact sensors and a motion sensor are included in this particular package.
 Wyze also sells additional sensors if you need more, and IFTTT support is built-in.

-This kit is an excellent place to start if your budget is an issue.
+This kit is an excellent place to start if your budget is tight.

 Wyze outdoor camera